HaraldBerthelsen/voice-stts_sv_nst-hsmm/README.md

 # voice-stts_sv_nst-hsmm

-A male Swedish hidden semi-Markov model voice build from data at http://www.nb.no/sprakbanken
+A male Swedish hidden semi-Markov model voice, built from data at http://www.nb.no/sprakbanken

 ## Prerequisites